areski/a2billing-flask-api/README.rst

 Usage API - Card Group
 ----------------------

-Card Group allow to regroup Card per entity and define agent associate to them as well as user permissions when accessing the Customer UI.
+Card Group allows to regroup Card per entity and define agents associated to them, as well as user permissions when accessing the Customer UI.